Silver-Reels/lut-parser-editor/readme.md

 It is used for any process that wants to easily store & quickly access a 2D mathematical relationship **x --> y**.
 Think of a graph - you have the **x** points, but you want to find the **y** points for any given **x**.
 The relationship is defined by placement of known data points; as such, its nature can be arbitrary and is not bound to a single expression, such as a [polynomial](https://en.wikipedia.org/wiki/Polynomial) or [trigonometric](https://en.wikipedia.org/wiki/Trigonometric_functions) expression.
 It is defined instead by the placement of known data.

 This can be useful for storing any 2D graph, such as a car engine's torque curve, usually obtained in real-life by getting [dyno](https://en.wikipedia.org/wiki/Dynamometer) data.
 This data can then be used to help create accurate simulations of an engine in a driving simulator, or to represent *any* other known physical relationship in vehicle dynamics.
 The relationships can even be chained to get multidimensional (3D or higher) information.
-The video demonstration shows the creation of a LUT representing the RPM-to-horsepower curve of a [Lexus LFA](https://en.wikipedia.org/wiki/Lexus_LFA) (at 100% throttle).

 ![If You Understand Volumetric Efficiency You Understand Engines 6-31 screenshot](https://github.com/user-attachments/assets/5926cd52-32cc-495a-bd9b-812e7d6adbf3)